qiyuzhilu1/eu_ex/README.md

 ## TODO

 - [x] ~~Validate the `receiver` field parsed by mailparser to reduce malicious email interference.~~ Won't do due to mailparser *Inbox Settings - Email Reception*.
+- [x] Log internationalization and localization.
 - [ ] Open pre-trained models to solve the problem of CAPTCHA recognition locally when the CAPTCHA solver API is not working.
-- [x] Log internationalization and localization.
+- [ ] Consider euserv access timeout retry, lower priority

 ## Acknowledgement